-But the most striking feature of the Hopto 1900 was its massive tractor-type undercarriage with a driving sprocket at both ends of each crawler assembly.
+But the most striking feature of this giant excavator was its massive tractor-type undercarriage with a driving sprocket at both ends of each crawler assembly.
 While some prominent manufacturers of the day were still propelling their hydraulic excavators from the upper works through a center shaft and chain drive to the crawler sprockets, Warner & Swasey went somewhat "overboard" with their design.

 The Hopto 1900 possessed an impressive heritage, descending from one of America's earliest hydraulic excavators.
 The Badger Machine Co., incorporated in 1946, developed a tractor-mounted hydraulic backhoe and called it the "Hopto" (Hydraulically-Operated Power Take-Off) because it was driven by the tractor's power take-off.
 From 1958 to 1977, Badger was owned by Warner & Swasey, which developed the Hopto idea into a line of crawler, wheel and truck-mounted hydraulic excavators.
 After 1977, the Hopto machines were made by Badger Construction Equipment at their factory in Winona, Minn.
 The 1900 enjoyed a lengthy production run, latterly as the Badger Hopto 1900.
 The last one was shipped in 1990.